MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api-client-libraries.md

 ms.custom: ""
 ---

-# Build and Use Client Libraries to Access APIs from Swagger
+# Build and Use API Client Libraries from Swagger

 While data scientists can work with R directly in an R console window or R IDE, application developers often need a different set of tools to leverage R inside applications.
 As an application developer integrating with these web services, typically your interest is in executing R code, not writing it.
 Data scientists with the R programming skills write the R code.
 Then, using some core APIs, this R code can be published as a Microsoft R Server-hosted analytics Web service.